 Through this dance, you become the ally and power-animal being for even if only for a moment.
 Working in the dream journey world to be in direct connection to the other world.
 As a dreamer you can cross the abyss and understand the importance of the world of Balam Jaguar and the relationship between humanity and the place of Spirit.

-What to Bring: if you own a jaguar mask, animal print clothing if possible, a rattle, bottle of water.
+What to Bring: if you own a jaguar mask, pure black or animal print clothing if possible, a rattle, bottle of water.

 * Jaguar Mask will be provided for the dance for those whom need one.